bboycoi/End-to-End-Deep-Neural-Network-ASR/README.md

 #### (1) Add a Language Model to the Decoder

 The performance of the decoding step can be greatly enhanced by incorporating a language model.
-Build your own language model from scratch, or leverage a repository or toolkit that you find online to improve your predictions.

 #### (3) Try out Different Audio Features

-In this project, you had the choice to use _either_ spectrogram or MFCC features.
-Take the time to test the performance of _both_ of these features.
-For a special challenge, train a network that uses raw audio waveforms!
+Train a network that uses raw audio waveforms!